 Yes, there is an actual “Rocky Mountain.”
 It rises above the more famous Manitou Incline and the Barr Trail, both of which are great options for a loop hike up this peak near Colorado Springs.

-Original Six-Pack route: Rocky Mountain via the Manitou Incline
+Recommended Six-Pack Route: Rocky Mountain via the Manitou Incline

 MOUNT YALE – Elevation 14,200′ (4,328 m)

-The first of three 14ers in the challenge, this prominent peak in the Collegiate Peaks Wilderness is new for 2019.
-The summit offers spectacular views of the Sawatch Range and nearby Buena Vista.
+The first of four 14ers in the challenge, this prominent peak in the Collegiate Peaks Wilderness offers spectacular views of the Sawatch Range and nearby Buena Vista.

 GRAYS PEAK – Elevation 14,270′ (4,350 m)